swalehmwadime/G00dlife-datascience/Scripts/Virtual environment.md

 - [Visual Studio Code](https://code.visualstudio.com/) installed on your system.
 - Python installed on your system.
 - You can as well install anaconda from [here](https://www.anaconda.com/)
+- Before you start coding ensure you have configured your virtual environment.

 ## Steps